Derawar Fort: History

 The Cholistan Desert comprises the western region of the Thar Desert in modern Pakistan, where archaeological evidence is present that the area was once inhabited by an Indus Valley culture.
-This culture once used the Hakra River to support their agricultural lifestyle. at around 600 BC, the river had changed course which caused it to essentially disappear into the ground. because of this shift in the river, the area became an arid desert that was no longer for human habitation. there still remains evidence of up to a dozen fort structures.
+This culture once used the Hakra River to support their agricultural lifestyle.
+In around 600 BC, the river had changed course which caused it to essentially disappear into the ground.
+Due to this shift in the river, the area became an arid desert no longer suitable for human habitation.
+There are still evidence of ruins of up to a dozen fort structures in the region.
 Derawar Fort is the best surviving structure of the remaining ruins.

 Even though the land could no longer support a settlement, it still was able to become an important part of the trade route that had connected Central Asia to the Indian subcontinent.
 It also became a pilgrimage route for those traveling to Mecca, the holy Islamic city from India or vice versa.

 Derawar fort was built in 858 under the rule of Rai Jajja Bhati, a Hindu Rajput ruler of the Bhati clan, as a tribute to Rawal Deoraj Bhati, ruler of the Kingdom of Jaisalmer who had his capital at Lodhruva.
 The fort was initially known as Dera Rawal, and later referred to as Dera Rawar, which with the passage of time came to be pronounced Derawar, its present name.
 Meergarh, Jaangarh, Marotgarh, Maujgarh, Dingarh, Khangarh, Khairgarh, Bijnotgarh and Islamgarh are all forts that spanned across the desert creating a chain of forts that were all meant to provide shelter for travelers.
 Out of all of these forts, Derawar is considered the best surviving example.

 In the 18th century, the fort was taken over by Muslim Nawabs of Bahawalpur from the Shahotra tribe.
 It was later renovated in its current form in 1732 by the Abbasi ruler Nawab Sadeq Muhammad, but in 1747 the fort slipped from their hands owing to Bahawal Khan's preoccupations at Shikarpur.
 Nawab Mubarak Khan took the stronghold back in 1804.
 1,000 year-old catapult shells were found in the debris near a decaying wall in the fort.
 The fort survived for as long as it did solely because of the consistent population that remained there.
 Many other buildings of the medieval desert fell as they did not have a population to maintain them.

 Nawab Sadeq Muhammad Khan Abbasi V, the 12th and last ruler of Bahawalpur state, was born in the fort in 1904.

 Derawar Fort was eventually taken over by the British and was used to house prisoners, as well as hang unlucky inmates.

 During the period around the 1965 war with India, several structures inside the fort were taken down to make room for training.

 Google Doodle made a doodle of Derawar Fort to celebrate Pakistan's 75 Independence Day.
 According to Google, the fort symbolizes Pakistani adaptability and antiquity.